Change for Charity

 How can someone apply/find out if they are eligible for bill payment assistance?

-The Change for Charity program fund will be administered by the Society of St. Vincent de Paul, a 501c3 nonprofit, to grant electric bill assistance to eligible households.
+The Change for Charity program fund is administered by the Society of St. Vincent de Paul, a 501c3 nonprofit, to grant electric bill assistance to eligible households.
 The funds are administered at no additional cost and are exclusively for KPUB’s residential customers.

 Eligibility for electric bill assistance through program funds is granted exclusively for KPUB residential customers and is qualified by the Society of St. Vincent de Paul for income-eligible households and on a case-by-case emergency situation.